The Audi SQ5 may be a large, family-friendly SUV, but it’s quicker than many hot hatches. However, it’s expensive to buy and run

-The SQ5 looks almost identical to the standard Q5 – no bad thing – but gets a few sporty touches to help it stand out from a sea of 2.0-litre diesels.
-A revised grille, aluminium-effect door-mirror caps and chrome detailing on the rear bumper – with four fake exhaust tips – are all unique to the model.
+The flagship Audi Q5 looks almost identical to the standard model – which is no bad thing – but a few sporty touches do help it stand out from the more mainstream versions.

-Under the SQ5’s bonnet you’ll find a 3.0-litre turbocharged petrol engine in place of the old car’s diesel.
-This 354hp V6 has been borrowed from the rapid S5 coupe and drives all four wheels through an eight-speed automatic gearbox.
-The combination of excellent levels of grip and near-instant boost from the turbo means this high-riding SUV will sprint from 0-62mph in just 5.4 seconds – that’s faster than some hot hatches.
-Including very quick ones, such as the outgoing Honda Civic Type R…
+The other big difference, of course, is the engine: a 3.0-litre turbocharged petrol unit in place of the old car’s diesel.
+This 354hp V6 has been borrowed from the S5 coupe and drives all four wheels through an eight-speed automatic gearbox.
+The combination of excellent levels of grip and near-instant boost from the turbo means this high-riding SUV will sprint from 0-62mph in just 5.4 seconds – faster than some hot hatches.

-Thankfully, the SQ5’s a lot more comfortable than the Honda.
-As standard, it comes with adaptive suspension that’ll let you choose between sporty or more comfortable settings but the optional adaptive air suspension irons out bumps better than any other sporty SUV on the market.
-It’ll also automatically lower the car’s ride height at speed to make it more stable or you can raise it by 45mm if you fancy doing a spot of light off-roading.
+Thankfully, the Audi SQ5 is a lot more comfortable than most of them.
+Its standard adaptive suspension will let you choose between sporty or more comfortable settings, but the optional adaptive air suspension irons out bumps better than any other sporty SUV.
+It’ll also lower the car’s ride height at speed to make it more stable and you can raise it by 45mm if you fancy a spot of light off-roading.

-A clever Torque Control feature that brakes individual wheels to help it turn more tightly make the SQ5 far more fun to drive than the standard Q5.
-An optional sports rear differential is also available to help it accelerate more briskly out of corners but unless you’re planning on taking your new car to the track, you’ll probably not notice the difference.
+A clever Torque Control feature that brakes individual wheels to help the SQ5 turn more tightly makes this far more fun to drive than the standard Q5.
+An optional sports rear differential is also available to help it accelerate more quickly out of corners, but unless you’re planning to take to a racing track, you probably won’t notice any difference.

 Inside, you’ll find one of the best interiors in the premium SUV market.
 It’s packed full of high-tech features and everything feels fantastically well built.
 A set of metal trim pieces, contrasting stitching and highly supportive leather seats make the SQ5 feel significantly more special inside than the standard car.

-Rather disappointingly, Audi’s excellent Virtual Cockpit system – a customisable digital display that replaces conventional analogue dials – doesn’t come fitted as standard.
-It’s well worth paying a little extra for, however – the crisp 12.3-inch screen looks fantastic and makes it a breeze to follow sat nav directions without taking your eyes off the road.
+Rather disappointingly, Audi’s excellent Virtual Cockpit system – a customisable digital display that replaces conventional analogue dials – doesn’t come as standard.
+It’s well worth paying a little extra for, however – the crisp 12-inch screen looks fantastic and makes it a breeze to follow sat-nav directions without taking your eyes off the road.

 The front seats are incredibly supportive and feature thickly bolstered sides that hold you firmly in place through tight corners.
-They’re so well padded, in fact, you may find it slightly difficult to jump in and out of you’re not particularly tall.
+They’re so well padded, in fact, you may find it slightly difficult to jump in and out, if you’re not particularly tall.

-In the back you’ll find generous knee, leg and headroom and there’s enough shoulder room to seat three six-footers abreast.
-The central rear seat is, however, a little smaller, harder and slightly more cramped than the outer two and a huge lump in the floor cuts into foot space considerably.
+In the back, you’ll find generous knee, leg and headroom and there’s enough shoulder room to seat three six-footers.
+However, the central rear seat is a little smaller, harder and slightly more cramped than the outer two and a huge lump in the floor cuts into foot space considerably.